RI-imaging/DryMass/docs/tutorials/t03_background_geometry.rst

 this issue, we set a binary threshold in the original ROI above which no data is used for background correction.
-Since it is difficult to set such a threshold manually, we use one of the threshold filters implemented in scikit-image that works well for this example: `threshold_triangle
+Since it is difficult to set such a threshold manually, we use one of the threshold filters implemented in scikit-image that works well for this example: `triangle
 <http://scikit-image.org/docs/stable/api/skimage.filters.html#threshold-triangle>`_

 .. code-block:: none

   [bg]
-  phase binary threshold = threshold_triangle
+  phase binary threshold = triangle

 Now we have established a robust background correction pipeline that includes all but one bead.